KEY UNIVERSITY REPRESENTATIVES

 Claudia Padovani is Senior Lecturer in Political Science and International Relations at the University of Padova (Italy) where she teaches courses in International Communication and Politics of the Global Societies.
-She is the Director of the University of Padova Interdepartmental Center for Gender Studies (CIRSG).
+She is the Director of the University of Padova Interdepartmental Center for Gender Studies (CIRSG) and co-chair of The UNESCO-UN Media, Gender and ICTs University Network (UNITWIN).
 Her main areas of interest concern the transformation of political processes in the global context and their connection to the evolution of communication dynamics and technologies, with a special focus on gender, communication rights and social justice.
 She recently co-edited Communication Rights and Global Justice: Historical accounts of transnational mobilizations (with Andrew Calabrese, Palgrave 2014) and Gender Equality and the Media: A Challenge for Europe (with Karen Ross, Routledge 2016).
 Padovani is amongst the funders of the Mapping Global Media Policy digital platform and of the Next Generation Global Studies initiative.
 She co-chairs the Working Group on Global Media Policy at the IAMCR, where she is also involved with the Task Force on the Unesco-promoted Global Alliance on Media and Gender.

 Emily May Brown is a Senior Lecturer in Journalism and Media Technology at the Namibia University of Science and Technology (NUST), formerly the Polytechnic of Namibia.
 The Department of Communication – which hosts the Journalism and Media Technology Degree programmes – also serves as home to programmes in Communication and English.
 Her areas of specialisation are Media Law, Science Journalism, Media Advertising Strategies and Gender in the Media and Media Education.
 Of importance to her is to assess the extent to which gender is mainstreamed in Journalism curricula.
 In this context she authored the publication “A Gender Toolkit for Educators” (2010).
 She holds Degrees in Sociology and Communication, and Journalism/Mass Communication.
 Presently, Emily Brown serves as the Chair of Gender Links Southern Africa, a regional NGO with its Headquarters in Johannesburg, South Africa.
 In Namibia she represents NUST on the National Commission to UNESCO (NATCOM) and has membership in ORBICOM.
 As a Fulbright alumnus, she is a member of the Namibia/United States Alumni Association.